ZILtoid1991/pixelperfectengine/CONTRIBUTING.md

 Engine-exclusive assets, such as:
 * maps made in the engine's own format,
-* music composed in the M2 format,
+* music composed in the IMBC format,
 * presets, configurations, etc., made for the engine's own audio subsystem;
-* scrips and/or code for various purposes, can be sold for profit, on appropriate channels.
-The maintainers will not take any responsibility neither for piracy of such materials, or the quality of theirs.
+* scripts and/or code for various purposes, can be sold for profit, on appropriate channels.
+The maintainers will not take any responsibility neither for piracy of such materials (although does not endorse it), or the quality of theirs.
 The maintainers also don't want to do anything with paid mods.

 ### On AI (Large-Language Model) generated assets